lwkf/BigDataProj/README.md

 hdfs dfs -ls /yelp/output
 ```
 ## To access spark
+Open a new terminal tab to run these commands:
 ```bash
 #Access the Spark master container
 docker exec -it spark-master bash